-3. Use a mortgage broker
+3. Use a Mortgage Broker

-A broker will advise you on the best mortgages available to you and which ones are most suitable for your personal situation.
+They will advise you on the best mortgages available to you and which ones are most suitable for your personal situation.

 4. Pay Your Tax

-Amongst all the many check a mortgage lender will carry out, you may find that some lender will want to confirm that you have paid your tax bill.
+Amongst all the many checks a mortgage lender will carry out, you may find that some lenders will want to confirm that you have paid your tax bill.

-5 Consider Your Deposit Size
+5. Deposit Size

-This reduces the perceived risk the lender is taking so improving your chances of successfully getting a self employed mortgage.
+This reduces the perceived risk the lender is taking so improves your chances of successfully getting a self-employed mortgage.

-Typically lenders want you to put down 10% of the property value, however there are 5% deposit self employed mortgage options coming onto the market.
+Typically lenders want you to put down 10% of the property value.
+However, there are 5% deposit self-employed mortgage options coming onto the market.